ChesscadeCanon/TheChesscadeCanon/README.md

 Chesscade is an open source, deterministic, perfect-information, falling block puzzle game with chess pieces.
+The Chesscade Canon seeks to be a universal, canonical implementation of Chesscade, in the form of a lightweight, thread-safe, optimized dynamic library that can be used as a backend to graphical interfaces written in any language, as well as AI engines for experimentation.
+Included is an extremely basic frontend written in Python using the PyGame engine.

 For complete rules, see "rules.h".
-The Chesscade Canon seeks to be a universal, canonical implementation of Chesscade, in the form of a lightweight, thread-safe, optimized dynamic library that can be used as a backend to graphical interfaces written in any language, as well as AI engines for experimentation.
-Included here is an extremely basic frontend written in Python using the PyGame engine.

 # To play on Replit (THE EASY WAY):